zama-ai/concrete/docs/dev/compilation/FHEDialect.md

 Cast a signed integer to an unsigned one

-Cast a signed integer to an unsigned one.
 The result must have the same width as the input.

 The behavior is undefined on overflow/underflow.